gtsteffaniak/blog/posts/2023/May/llama-cpp-tests.md

 CPU usage    : 100%
 memory usage : 25GB

-Hmm ok so GPU support doesn't really help much other than offloading some of the RAM -- **844 ms per token** (similar without GPU).
-So, for the macbook optimized code, it doesn't use any RAM at all.
-So, maybe if you have a super GPU that can really crunch through processing , I don't see GPU helping much with this version of llama program.
-Cool to see though!
+Hmm, okay, so GPU support doesn't provide significant benefits apart from offloading some of the RAM usage, resulting in a token processing time of approximately 844 ms (which is similar to the non-GPU version).
+Interestingly, the MacBook optimized code doesn't utilize any RAM at all.
+Therefore, even if you possess a powerful GPU capable of efficient processing, it seems unlikely that it would greatly enhance the performance of this particular version of the llama program.
+Nevertheless, it's still fascinating to observe!

 ## Conclusion

-What did we learn? optimizations are important, languages matter, and python is complicated to get everything wired up to work low-level, so I didn't bother comparing it.
+What have we learned from this analysis?
+Optimizations play a vital role in programming, the choice of programming language can significantly impact performance, and Python can be complex to configure for low-level operations.
+Due to these reasons, I refrained from making a direct comparison in this regard.